 Basics of a Good Site

-This should all be pretty self explanatory but you’d be surprised at how many people don’t take into account the very basics of a good website as seen through the search engines eyes.
+Google has many algorithm factors that judge what makes a good site.
+They’ve had specific updates aimed at finding low-quality sites and demoting them, most notably the Panda Update.
+This should all be pretty self-explanatory but you’d be surprised at how many people don’t take into account the very basics of a good website as seen through the search engine’s eyes.
 Things like:

 - Proper spelling and grammar